SummaryRead the full fact sheet

 Make sure that you have the proper equipment and clothing for winter and snow sports, including:

 - wear insulating, lightweight, multiple layers of clothing as this traps more body heat than one bulky layer.
-This also allows you to add or subtract layers according to your comfort.
+This also allows you to add or remove layers according to your comfort.

 - 'Pit zips' on jackets and zips on pants are useful to release heat when you're exerting excessively and in danger of overheating.